raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 // ...
 {% endhighlight %}

-he calls out the seat numbers on Jeff's bus and the number of an odd-numbered (and therefore vacant) seat in the auditorium for them to occupy.
+Bertie calls out the seat numbers on Jeff's bus and the number of an odd-numbered (and therefore vacant) seat in the auditorium for them to occupy.
 Bertie has managed to add an infinite number of students to an infinitely large but full auditorium.

-He's so pleased, he let's Jeff be the guest lecturer.
+He's so pleased, Bertie lets Jeff be the guest lecturer.
 The audience has loved Bertie's abstract approach to programming so far, but they're hungry for practical knowledge and Jeff enthrals them  with a walkthrough of how the Discourse User Experience is implemented.

 As a bonus, Jeff shares his insights into programming productivity.[^jeff] By the end of the day, everyone is typing over 100wpm and has placed an order for multiple wall-sized monitors on eBay.